The AGI Cymru national group is at the forefront for the use of Geography and Geographic Information in Wales.

 Dave has worked in the spatial industry since 1996.
 Starting in work in the oil industry before moving into government.
 He has also worked overseas and offshore in the private sector for a number of years before settling back in Wales and moving back into government.
 Dave has previously been the AGI Cymru chair and AGI council member.
 Dave has also been in the Royal Naval Reserve for 26 years teaching navigation.

-Tomos Nolan - GIS Analyst - Environment Systems Ltd
+Tomos Nolan - Senior Analyst - Environment Systems Ltd

 Recent Local Events & Activities